 EMF Health Concerns & General Recommendations for Saunas

-Historically, steam saunas seem to have been first invented and most thoroughly studied by the Finnish.
+Historically, steam saunas seem to have been invented and most thoroughly studied by the Finnish.
 Traditional steam saunas used coals, heated rock and steam to deliver the intense heat required, though nowadays the coals have been replaced by wood stoves, electric heaters, or carbon/ceramic heating elements.
-Some of the reputed health benefits include detoxifying from profuse deep-tissue sweating, muscle relaxation from the heat, cardiovascular benefits from increased blood flow while dilated blood vessels and increased heart rate.
-Some of the reputed health benefits derive from the idea that a person is essentially inducing a low-grade fever on their body, thereby killing off cold viruses and the like.
+Some of the reputed health benefits include detoxifying from profuse deep-tissue sweating, muscle relaxation from the heat, cardiovascular benefits from increased blood flow while blood vessels are dilated and increased heart rate.
+Some of the reputed health benefits derive from the idea that a person is essentially inducing a low-grade fever in their body, thereby killing off cold viruses and the like.
 The traditional saunas of the Finnish have no electromagnetic frequency (EMF) concerns.
 But, with the advent of the infrared sauna there are now EMF health concerns for saunas.

 Definitions of the 3 Types of Modern Saunas:

 Typically operates at higher temperatures (185-200F) and the humidity ranges between 12% (dry) to 30-40% when water is used on the rocks.
 Heating effect is done by conduction, convection and radiant heating.

 - User controls temperature and humidity: can be set from mild to intense.

 - Some users find these more comfortable due to the humidity control it allows.

 - Warm humidity can help with some respiratory issues.

 - Heating element intermittently turns on to maintain heat.